-There is nothing better in life than helping another human soul.
-When you work as a practitioner your life has real meaning.
-You benefit as much as your patient benefits as you work alongside them.
-Receiving Five-Element Acupuncture treatment allows them to discover who they really are and make the changes in their life that are right for them.
-It’s a true honour to witness another human being emerge from dis-ease to health and to thriving.
+There is nothing better in life than being of service to another.
+When you work as a practitioner your life has real meaning and the benefits between the practitioner and the patients are mutual.
+Receiving Five-Element Acupuncture treatment helps people to discover who they really are and make changes in life that are right for them.
+It’s a true honour to witness another human being emerge from dis-ease to health and on to thrive.

 How does the undergraduate programme work?

 The undergraduate programme is designed to give maximum flexibility while maintaining the highest quality of education.
-The core teachings and experience that have been passed down over centuries from master to apprentice are delivered in a variety of ways - online films, in person workshops, interactive discussions, written word and more.
+The core teachings and experience that have been passed down over centuries from master to apprentice are delivered in a variety of ways - original online filmed lectures, in person workshops, interactive discussions, written word and more.

 There are four modules that build on each other over the course of the training.
-Each module is a mix of theory, philosophy and clinical practice.
-There are assignments and exams that must be passed in order to move on to the next module.
-Throughout the programme you are supported by your teachers, the mentors and our head of academic support.
+Each module covers theory, philosophy and clinical practice.
+There are assignments and exams that must be passed in order to move sequentially from module to module.
+Throughout the programme you are supported by your teachers, your personal mentor and our head of academic support.